Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Share:

-If you’re running a fleet of containerized applications on Kubernetes, aggregating and analyzing your logs can be a bit daunting if you’re not equipped with the proper knowledge and tools.
-Thankfully, there’s plenty of useful documentation to help you get started; observIQ provides the tools you need to gather and analyze your application logs with ease.
-In the first part of this blog series Kubernetes Logging Simplified, I’ll highlight a few ‘need to know’ concepts so you can start digging into your application logs quickly.
+If you’re running a fleet of containerized applications on Kubernetes, aggregating and analyzing your logs can be a bit daunting without the proper knowledge and tools.
+Thankfully, there’s plenty of helpful documentation to help you get started; observIQ provides the tools to quickly gather and analyze your application logs.
+In the first part of this blog series, Kubernetes Logging Simplified, I’ll highlight a few ‘need to know’ concepts so you can start digging into your application logs quickly.

 Kubernetes Logging Architecture – A Few Things You Need to Know